andrewt3000/MachineLearning/neuralNets.md

 ```

 ### Training a network
-Training data - Input and labeled output used as training examples.
+Training data - The data used in machine learning models to make the model more accurate.
+In the case of supervised learning it consists of input features and output labels that serve as examples.
 Data is typically split into training data, cross validation data and test data.
-Typical mix is 60% training, 20% validation and 20% testing data.
-Validation is used to tune the model and it's hyperparameters.
-Testing uses data that the model was never trained on.
+Typical mix is 60% -80% training, 10%-20% validation and 10%-20% testing data.
+Validation data is evaluated while the model is training and it indicates if the model is generalizing.
+Testing data is evaluated after you have stopped training the model to indicate the model's accuracy.

 Training a network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.